Daiwa Infinity MT X45 Review

 Daiwa and quality are often spoken in the same breath and the Infinity range of rods is one of the main reasons why.

-The Infinity X45 is quite simply the best rod on the market and performed exceptionally well in the testing.
+The Infinity MT X45 is quite simply the best rod on the market and performed exceptionally well in the testing.
 The balance of the rod is pretty much perfect with the weight-to-strength ratio being one of, if not the best out there.

 It casts an absolute mile but this ability doesn’t compromise the feel of playing fish at all thanks to the build quality and advanced technology that make up the rod.